Updated October 29, 2019

 - Pooh’s Corner in Critter Country in Disneyland

 You can find everything you need to know about the seasonal candy canes of Disneyland Resort in this post.

-Disneyland almost always has an option to add on to your purchase.
-This post will always be updated with the most current option.
-Take a look.
+The Disneyland Resort almost always has an option to add on to your purchase.
+Some guests call this a “purchase with purchase”.

 Monogramming at the Disneyland Resort